thehottgame/TheHoTTGame/1FundamentalGroup/Quest0Part0.md

 - the number of holes in the `*Agda Information*` window should have gone down by one, this means `agda` has accepted what you filled this hole with.
+  Just to be sure you can also reload the `agda` file and check that `agda` has no complaints.
 - if you want to play around with this you can start again by replacing what you wrote with `?` and doing
   `C-c C-l`